 An L-1 visa also allows you to establish a new U.S. branch or office if one does not already exist.

-Initially, your L-1 visa will be granted with a validity period of 3 years.
+Initially, your L-1 visa will be granted with an initial stay of 3 years.
 If you have an L-1A, then you can apply for a 4-year extension for a total of up to 7 years.
 For the L-1B visa, you can obtain a 2-year extension for a total of up to 5 years.

 However, petitioning for an extension is not a simple task and essentially requires that you re-petition for your L-1 visa.
 You will need to prove to the USCIS that you are still qualified for this visa class.